Azad Rahimov: Early life and business affairs

 Rahimov was born into the family of a housekeeper on October 8, 1964, in Baku, Azerbaijan.
 He graduated in 1981 from Baku's school No. 134 and in 1986 from the Azerbaijan University of Languages with a degree in the English language.
 In 1984, he started working as the chairman of Komsomol at school No. 245 of Baku's Khatai raion.
 From June 1986 through November 1987, he served in the Soviet Army and was stationed in Moscow.
 In 1987–1989, Rahimov worked in Khatai rayon committee and in 1989–1990 he was the chairman of Azerbaijan Youth Organization Committee.
 In 1994–1998, he worked as the executive director of Ros-IMESKO company.
 From 1998 until February 7, 2006, Rahimov was the executive director of Italdesign, a company whose subsidiary SerbAz has been implicated in an infamous case of worker mistreatment.

 He was married to Zulfiya Rahimova with who he had one child.
+During his time as Minister of Youth and Sports, an offshore company that appeared to be owned by his wife used forced labor from the Balkans to work on marquee sports buildings.